Books Set in Connecticut, New York, New Jersey, Pennsylvania, and Delaware

 The People We Keep

-April has a rough life in Upstate New York, fending for herself in a motorless motorhome that her father won while playing poker.
+April has a rough life, fending for herself in a motorless motorhome that her father won while playing poker.
 She works at a diner but dreams of being a songwriter.
-After flunking out of school and having another fight with her dad, April sets off to find a better life for herself, beginning in Ithaca.
+After flunking out of school and another fight with her dad, April sets off to find a better life for herself.

-Along the way, she meets others with complex stories, which turn into the perfect inspiration for her songs.
+Along the way, she meets others with complex stories, which are the perfect inspiration for her songs.
 But even more important than that, she finds that family doesn’t have to mean the community you were born into.
 Instead, people you meet can become family.

 Books Set in the 1990s